Are diamonds a good investment? Yes, they can be, assuming they are real. To the untrained eye, fake diamonds will look deceptively real.

 - Check if the brokerage is a member of a reputable diamond industry association.
 Look for membership in the International Gemological Institute, the Gemological Institute of America, the Gemmological Association of Great Britain, the Asian Institute of Gemological Sciences, or the Antwerp Diamond High Council’s Institute of Gemmology (the spelling used here reflects each organization’s own usage)

-Diamond Investment Scams Have Reached the U.S.
+Diamond Investment Scams in the U.S.

 Can diamonds be forged from the cremated remains of your next of kin?
 Or your pets?
 One prominent diamond expert called it “nothing more than a scam.”
 But Eterneva, a Dallas-based “grief wellness” startup founded in 2016 that counts entrepreneur Mark Cuban as one of its investors, says they can.
 An independent laboratory, however, found that the claim is only partially accurate.
 It turns out that Eterneva’s diamonds are a combination of carbon from hair (36.6%), carbon from ashes resulting from aquamation, a water and chemical-based alternative to traditional cremation (16.91%), and cremated human remains (3.28%).